brahim-belghiti/digital_blog/src/content/blog/how to add a sitemap in nextjs/index.md

 3. **Map the dynamic content to an array of sitemap entries.**
 4. **Combine both arrays and return them from your `sitemap.ts` function.**

+## 🙅‍♂️ Skip Protected Routes

+You **shouldn’t include protected or authenticated-only routes** (e.g., admin panels, dashboards, or user settings) in your sitemap.
+These pages require login and aren't meant for indexing by search engines.

+---

 ### 💡 Code Example

 ```ts